At the Front

 Up until this point, most vendors custom made everything, and very little was actually stocked- items were not made until after they had been paid for.
 Waiting weeks or months was the norm, not the exception.
 Early on, I decided not to take money from anyone unless I had the item in hand, ready to deliver.
 This wasn't a well thought out part of my business plan (plan? what plan?) but simply a result of my being somewhat lazy and easily annoyed.
 As soon as people give you money, they start pestering- "I know you said 3 weeks, but it's been 3 days and I'm just checking" etc, etc. The wisdom of this policy made itself rapidly apparent, with fewer complaints and more sales.

 About this time, "The Rants" came into being.
 As with nearly everything else I've done, they were an accident.
-Like any business, we encounter certain, select customers who can ruin your day with a 5 minute phone call, or nasty email.
+Like any business, we encounter certain, select customers who can ruin your day with in 30 seconds.
 When we screw up, criticism is warranted, even if people go a little overboard, and I'll usually tolerate it.
-However, there is that percentage of special types, the ones who like to send their food back 5 times at restaurants, make the staff cry, blame their wife for bleaching their uniform, put their boots in an oven, make ludicrous demands and so forth.
+However, there is that percentage of special types, the ones who like to send their food back 5 times at restaurants to impress their date, make the staff cry, blame their wife for bleaching their uniform, put their boots in an oven, make ludicrous demands and so forth.
 Having no background in customer service, and newly equipped with a website, I did what I deemed appropriate.
 I went off on some nitwit- on the main page of our website.
 I can't remember what the original "rant" was about, but I clearly remember the look on Phil's face (my web guy) when he read it.
 "You can't put that on the site!".
 The hell I can't.
 And I did.
 The response was immediate- and mostly positive.
 Apparently this was like no other business, and much like this last election, many people appreciated me speaking like a normal person (an annoyed one) rather than a salesman.
 Over the years, I penned dozens of "rants", mostly dealing with some issue related to Re-enacting/ Living History, but occasionally deviating to current events when it struck me.

 (Where did the Rants go?
 A few years ago, I began to have trouble making time to write them.
 Secondly, our world has gotten bigger and many new visitors were unprepared to see the owner railing about some chuckletard who microwaved his helmet and almost burned down his house.
 Lastly, it's gotten hard not to repeat them as there are only so many topics to cycle through.
 I do plan to create a blog and an archive of the old rants in the future- when time permits.)